-During the unfolding COVID-19 pandemic U.S. banks have undergone unprecedented balancesheet expansions as a result of massive inflows into deposit accounts.
+During the unfolding COVID-19 pandemic U.S. banks have undergone unprecedented balance-sheet expansions as a result of massive inflows into deposit accounts.
 Most dramatically, deposits of US banks increased by \$865 billion just in April 2020 alone.
-From Q4 2019 to Q1 2020, JP-Morgan Chase experienced an increase of 18% of its deposit base, and the deposit liabilities of Citigroup and Bank of America increased by 11% and 10%, respectively.1 Contrary to the conventional wisdom, abundant funding liquidity did not benefit bank valuation or stimulate lending.
+From Q4 2019 to Q1 2020, JP-Morgan Chase experienced an increase of 18% of its deposit base, and the deposit liabilities of Citigroup and Bank of America increased by 11% and 10%, respectively.
+Contrary to the conventional wisdom, abundant funding liquidity did not benefit bank valuation or stimulate lending.
 The banking sector is among the slowest sectors to recover from pandemic equity valuation lows.

 We show that large deposit inflows are both an opportunity and a challenge for banks.
 Deposit account is a source of cheap funding.
-Depositors accept relatively low interest rates under banks' deposit market power (Drechsler, Savov, and Schnabl, 2017) and for the convenience of using deposits as means of payment.2 But the consequence of allowing depositors to freely move funds in and out of their accounts is that banks cannot perfectly control the size of deposit base.3
+Depositors accept relatively low interest rates under banks' deposit market power (Drechsler, Savov, and Schnabl, 2017) and for the convenience of using deposits as means of payment.2 But the consequence of allowing depositors to freely move funds in and out of their accounts is that banks cannot perfectly control the size of deposit base.

-Facing equity issuance costs (Myers and Majluf, 1984), banks are endogenously averse to risk in its equity capital as in Brunnermeier and Sannikov (2014) and Klimenko, Pfeil, Rochet, and Nicolo (2016).
+Facing equity issuance costs (Myers and Majluf, 1984), banks are endogenously averse to risk in its equity capital.
 Therefore, deposit-flow shocks present a challenge to bank risk management.
 By bringing in cheap funding, a positive (inflow) shock boosts the current earnings.
 However, it also injects risk in the future earnings and trajectories of equity capital because it is uncertain whether the new deposits will stay in the customers' accounts or not.
 In contrast, a negative (outflow) shock causes involuntary contraction of both risk and return on equity.

 The equity K to deposit X ratio (denoted by " $k \equiv K/X$ ") emerges as the key state variable that drives the bank's decisions.
 The numerator K represents the bank's risk-taking capacity, while the denominator X measures the size of deposits as cheap sources of financing and scales the deposit-flow shocks.
-The ratio is endogenously bounded above by optimal dividend payout and
+The ratio is endogenously bounded above by optimal dividend payout and below by costly equity issuances.
+The bank's endogenous risk aversion decreases in k.
+When k is high, the bank has a sufficient equity buffer and can take advantage of deposits as cheap financing